jmoler2/backend-john/README.md

 Make sure to refresh the page after making changes to the client code.
 Add some fancy CSS to make your page look nicer!

-Keep in mind that we are using `MongoStore` for session management, so your session will be persisted across server restarts.
+Keep in mind that we are using `Mongotore` for session management, so your session will be persisted across server restarts.

 ## Deploying to Vercel